MichelleDuda/dg-student-ordering-system/README.md

 For detailed testing results, refer to the [Testing Documentation](TESTING.md)

 ## Deployment

+### PostgreSQL Setup
+1. Create a New Database Instance
+2. Retrieve Database URL from your account dashboard.
+3. Store the Database URL in env.py file as follows: import os os.environ["DATABASE_URL"] = "<your_postgres_connection_url>"
+4. Ensure your env.py file is in gitignore
+5. Add DATABASE_URL to Heroku Config Vars by navigating to Settings>Reveal Config Vars and adding:
+    - Key: `DATABASE_URL`
+    - Value: `<your_postgres_connection_url>`

 ### How This Site Was Deployed
 This site was deployed via Heroku.